smu-cs-3353/22s-pa03-girvan-newman-project/README.md

 ### Output Consistency

-Every input as one output, meaning you will receive the same number of communities for one dataset no matter how many times you rerun it.
+Every input has one output, meaning you will receive the same number of communities for one dataset no matter how many times you rerun it.
 As such, if you run the randomGraph2.graphml in the RandomGraphs folder, you will receive the same output as this:

 	Communities For Girvan-Newman: